-Colloids, another type of fluid that is used, are thicker.
+Colloids, another type of fluid, are thicker fluids.
 For example, blood is a colloid.
-Colloids that may be given by IV include albumin and dextran.
+Colloids given by IV include albumin and dextran.
 Colloids do not dissolve as quickly as crystalloids.
 More crystalloid fluid is needed than colloid fluid to achieve the same goal of boosting body fluid volume, but crystalloids are less expensive.

 Additional Possible Treatments and Equipment

 Since all patients are different and there are many causes of sepsis, not every available treatment is right for each patient.
-To find out what treatment is being given to you or your loved one and why, speak with your health care provider.
+To find out what treatment is being you or your loved one need and why, speak with your health care provider.

 Arterial lines – Arterial lines look like IV lines but they go directly into an artery, usually the wrist or groin.
-These lines allow nurses to monitor blood pressure and to take frequent samples of blood without inserting a needle in a vein each time one is needed.
-The line is protected with a special cap that allows for the blood to be drawn and it must be monitored closely because the pressure of the blood pumping from the heart can cause serious bleeding if the line becomes undone.
+Nurses can monitor blood pressure and take frequent blood samples without inserting a needle in a vein each time one is needed.
+A special cap protects the line.
+It allows blood draws directly from the line.
+The line and cap must be monitored closely because the pressure caused by the blood pumping from the heart can result serious bleeding if the line becomes undone.

-Central lines – Central lines are large IV catheters most often inserted into a large vein near the shoulder, although they can be inserted in any large vein, such as the neck or groin.
-Central lines have larger catheters than IVs and are used to give fluids more quickly and easily.
+Central lines – Central lines are large IV catheters most often inserted into a large vein near the shoulder.
+They they can go in any large vein, such as the neck or groin.
+Central lines have larger catheters than IVs.
+They provide fluids more quickly and easily.
 They also don’t need to be changed as often as an IV, which may be more comfortable for the patient.

 Corticosteroids – Although doctors don’t know why corticosteroids work for some patients who have sepsis and not others, they can be helpful.
 Corticosteroids can help reduce inflammation in the body and depress the immune system, making it less active.

-Endotracheal Tube – An endotracheal tube, or ET tube, is inserted through the mouth into the trachea (windpipe) and is attached to a ventilator.
-When a patient has an ET tube, he or she is intubated.
-When the tube comes out, this is called extubation.
+Endotracheal Tube – An endotracheal tube, or ET tube, goes through the mouth into the trachea (windpipe) and is attached to a ventilator.
+A patient who has an ET tube is intubated.
+When the tube comes out, they are extubated.
 Patients with ET tubes cannot speak as the tube passes through the vocal cords.
-If there is damage in the mouth but intubation is necessary, a nasotracheal tube is inserted through the nose.
+If there is damage in the mouth but a patient needs intubation, the doctor can insert a nasotracheal tube through the nose.
 Patients who are intubated may be restrained, their hands fastened down, if there is a danger of them unknowingly pulling the tube out.
-If a patient must be on a ventilator for an extended time or there is too much damage to the mouth or throat to allow for intubation, the physicians may opt to perform a tracheostomy.
-This procedure makes an opening in the throat for direct access to the trachea.
-A tube is then inserted through the opening and fastened down, and connected to the ventilator.
+The physicians may opt to perform a tracheostomy if a patient must be on a ventilator for an extended time or there is too much damage to the mouth or throat.
+The doctor makes an opening in the throat for direct access to the trachea.
+A tube is inserted through the opening, fastened down, and connected to the ventilator.

 Intracranial Pressure Monitor – An intracranial pressure (ICP) monitor measures the fluid pressure in the brain.
-A sensor that has been placed directly below the skull is attached to the monitor.
+A sensor placed directly below the skull is attached to the monitor.

-Kidney dialysis – also called renal replacement therapy, dialysis may be necessary if the kidneys cannot filter the blood as they should.
-A portable dialysis machine allows patients to undergo dialysis in the ICU if their kidneys fail.
+Kidney dialysis (renal replacement therapy) – Patients may need dialysis if their kidneys cannot filter the blood as they should.
+A portable dialysis machine allows patients to undergo dialysis in the ICU.
 A special catheter is inserted into a large vein and attached to the dialysis machine.
-Blood flows through the machine, which filters out toxins in the blood, which is what the kidneys normally do.
-Once the blood has been filtered, it flows back into the body.
+Blood flows through the machine, which filters out toxins in the blood.
+This is what the kidneys normally do.
+Once the blood is filtered, it flows back into the body.

-Mechanical ventilation – Ventilators, sometimes called respirators, help patients to breathe.
+Mechanical ventilation – Ventilators, sometimes called respirators, help patients breathe.
 The machines can either do all the work for the patient by pushing the air into the lungs at a preprogrammed speed, or they may only help when needed.
-The machine is programmed to record how often the patient breathes and if there are not enough breaths within a certain period, the machine will assist by taking over as needed.
+The machine records how often the patient breathes.
+If there are not enough breaths within a certain period, the machine will assist by taking over as needed.

-Nasogastric Tube – A nasogastric (NG) tube is inserted through the nose and goes down into the stomach.
-If it is inserted through the mouth, it is called an oral-gastric tube, but through the nose is the most common approach.
+Nasogastric Tube – A nasogastric (NG) tube goes through the nose and down into the stomach.
+When inserted through the mouth, it is called an oral-gastric tube, but through the nose is the most common approach.
 This tube may be connected to a suction bottle, which draws out stomach contents to help reduce nausea and vomiting.

-PreSep(tm) catheter – this type of catheter was developed to help intensive care unit staff by monitoring the oxygen levels in blood that is returning to the heart.
+PreSep(tm) catheter – This type of catheter monitors the oxygen levels in blood that is returning to the heart.

-Pulmonary artery catheter – this type of catheter is inserted into the pulmonary artery – the blood vessel that carries blood from the heart to the lungs where the blood can be supplied with oxygen.
+Pulmonary artery catheter – This type of catheter goes into the pulmonary artery – the blood vessel that carries blood from the heart to the lungs, where the blood can be supplied with oxygen.
 “Pulmonary” means something is related to the lungs.

-Urinary Catheter – Often referred to as a Foley catheter or indwelling catheter, a urinary catheter is a tube that is inserted through the urethra to the bladder to help drain urine into a bag attached to the side of the bed.
+Urinary Catheter – A urinary catheter is a tube inserted through the urethra to the bladder.
+It helps drain urine into a bag attached to the side of the bed or strapped to a leg.
 Patients may need a urinary catheter for a few hours or indefinitely, depending on the situation.
-If the catheter is to remain in for an extended period, it needs to be changed according to the facility’s protocol.
+If the catheter remains in for an extended period, it needs to be changed according to the facility’s protocol.